 A deceiving title for this section, but if I’ve got your attention, keep reading.

 If you are someone looking for a sign like this, you are NOT fit to be a large breed dog owner.

 Sometimes the truth hurts.
 But it is for your own good.

-The ONLY appropriate place from which to purchase a large breed or giant breed dog is through a reputable dog breeder.
+The ONLY appropriate place from which to purchase is through a reputable dog breeder.
 Or, if you are in a position and choose to, you can adopt from a reputable dog rescue.

 Those are the ONLY two options.

 Not Craigslist.
 Not the newspaper, pet store, or a puppy broker online.

-We’ve discussed a few reasons already, but here are a few more reasons you will want to purchase your large breed or giant breed dogs through a reputable dog breeder.
+We’ve discussed a few reasons already, but here are a few more reasons you will want to purchase through a reputable dog breeder.

 Optimal health requires special care and consideration!

-They disproportionately suffer from hip and elbow dysplasia, bloat and cancer as compared to smaller breed dogs.
-In fact, according to PetMD (nofollow), 8 of the 9 breeds with the highest incidence of cancer would be considered a large breed or giant breed dog.
-Wobbler Syndrome, Epilepsy, Arthritis, cardiomyopathy, hypothyroidism, and a variety of eye disorders are also conditions which can occur in big dogs.
+Big dogs disproportionately suffer from hip and elbow dysplasia, bloat and cancer as compared to smaller breed dogs.
+In fact, according to PetMD, 8 of the 9 breeds with the highest incidence of cancer would be considered a large breed or giant breed dog.

-Reputable dog breeders perform health testing on the dogs they are breeding.
-The tests recommended will vary by breed, but nearly all breed clubs (see Resources page) have recommended tests that should be done prior to breeding in order to decrease incidence of disease in the breed.
+Reputable breeders perform health testing on their breeding stock.
+The tests recommended will vary, but nearly all breed clubs (see Resources page) have recommended tests that should be done prior to breeding in order to decrease incidence of inherited diseases.

 For more great information about health testing, read DNA Testing: Unlocking The Key To Your Dog’s Health and For The Betterment Of The Breed – An Interview With Jadem Mastiffs.